Scale lives in the data model

 WHERE deleted_at IS NULL;

-This is useful when most queries ignore deleted, archived, private, or expired rows.
+This pays off when most queries quietly ignore deleted, archived, private, or expired rows anyway.

 Add a column when: